-Smoke testing is a process to check whether the deployed build is stable or not as to confirm if the QA team can proceed with further testing.
+Smoke testing is defined as a type of software testing that determines whether the deployed build is stable or not.
+This serves as confirmation whether the QA team can proceed with further testing.
 Smoke tests are a minimal set of tests run on each build.
 Here is the cycle where smoke testing is involved

 Smoke testing is a process where the software build is deployed to QA environment and is verified to ensure the stability of the application.
-It is also called as "Build verification Testing".
+It is also called as "Build verification Testing" or “Confidence Testing.”

 In simple terms, we are verifying whether the important features are working and there are no showstoppers in the build that is under testing.